Birmingham and Gloucester Railway

 Its main line incorporated the Lickey Incline 2 mi of track climbing a 1-in-37 (2.7%) gradient, northbound (and descending in the other).
-The climb was a challenge or impediment for many of the heaviest loads and weaker engines during the era of steam traction.
+The climb was a significant challenge for many heavy loads and less powerful engines during the era of steam traction.

-Having attracted its own patronage, capital and accomplished fully functional transformation and employment of land, buildings, labour force and rolling stock, it was acquired by the Midland Railway in 1846..
+Having attracted its own patronage and capital, and accomplished the full transformation and use of land, buildings, labour force, and rolling stock, it was acquired by the Midland Railway in 1846.